May 6, 2025

 While a committee letter is preferred, you may also submit individual letters.
 These letters will be best received if written by mentors who can accurately attest to your character, academic potential, personal qualities, and abilities.

 At least one should come from a science professor and a supervisor.
-It’s recommended the remaining letter(s) be written by academic faculty who have taught you in a classroom or laboratory setting.
+It’s recommended that the remaining letter(s) be written by academic faculty who have taught you in a classroom or laboratory setting.

 Stritch School of Medicine Essays